sebastianwessel/quickjs/website/docs/typescript-usage.md

 ## Compiler Options

-For most usecases, the default compiler options should fit the requirements.
+For most use cases, the default compiler options should fit the requirements.

 ```ts
 const compilerOptions: TS.CompilerOptions = {